krpouncy/OWTracker/README.md

 # **OW DS Project**

+> **Note:** This project was developed using Overwatch 2 data from 2023-2024.
+Due to numerous game updates (e.g., perk updates), the predictive model presented here is **likely outdated** and may no longer reflect current gameplay dynamics accurately.

 This project builds upon the [WatchStats repository](https://github.com/krpouncy/WatchStats) to track and analyze Overwatch (OW) games.
 It extends the original functionality by introducing new models and components tailored specifically for OW2.

 **Important Note: Only 1920x1080 screen resolution for screenshot images has been tested.
 It might not work as effectively on other monitor resolutions.**